kmaida/auth-architecture/bff/README.md

 - [Docker](https://docker.com) (we'll be using `docker compose`) or a Docker Desktop alternative (like [Podman](https://podman.io/) for PC or [Orbstack](https://orbstack.dev/) for Mac)
 - [NodeJS](https://nodejs.org) with npm
-- FusionAuth instance set up via instructions in the [root README](https://github.com/kmaida/auth-architecture/blob/main/README.md#fusionauth)
+- FusionAuth instance set up via instructions in the [repo root README](https://github.com/kmaida/auth-architecture/blob/main/README.md#fusionauth) and running at `http://localhost:9011`

 ## Backend

-1. In your filesystem, open a console in the `bff/backend` folder
+1. In your filesystem, open a console in the `auth-architecture/bff/backend` folder
 2. Remove the `.sample` suffix from `.env.sample` and make the changes specified in the file
 3. Run `npm install`
-4. Run `npm run dev` to start the server and API at `http://localhost:4001`
+4. Run `npm run dev` to start the server and APIs at `http://localhost:4001`

-This is an API; it does not have a browser component.
+This is a set of APIs; it does not have a browser component.

 ## Frontend

-1. In your filesystem, open a console in the `bff/frontend` folder
+1. In your filesystem, open a console in the `auth-architecture/bff/frontend` folder
 2. Remove the `.sample` suffix from `.env.sample` (no changes are needed to this sample file)
 3. Run `npm install`
 4. Run `npm run dev` to run the development environment using Vite, accessible in the browser at `http://localhost:5173`